team-simplay/SimPlay/docs/source/quickstart.rst

                 print(f'{self.id} is running')
                 yield self.env.timeout(1)

-Then, you can create an instance of the process and add it to the environment:
+Then, create an instance of the process and add it to the environment:

 .. code-block:: python